nouvelingenieur/Refresh/APP/README.txt

 Folders:
 - wireframe: set of wireframe (clickable html and pictures) for the Refresh app
-- HelloPhoneGap:huge folder with everything to develop the app
+- HelloPhoneGap:huge folder with everything to develop the app (we are currently working in the HelloPhoneGap/assets/www folder)